MattKotsenas/SquiggleCop/README.md

 </Project>
 ```

-If autobaseline is on, be sure to review any changes to the baseline file before you commit your code.
+If autobaseline is on, be sure to review any changes to the baseline file before committing your code.

 > [!CAUTION]
 > If you turn autobaseline on, be sure to turn it off in CI.
 Otherwise SquiggleCop may not be able to warn about